JessGiehl/MealPlanner/README.md

 ![preview image](images/preview.png)<br>
 Meal Planner is a web application built using React.
 You can use it to search for recipes and create menus with shopping lists.

+Live version of the web app can be accessed at: [https://jessgiehl.github.io/MealPlanner/](https://jessgiehl.github.io/MealPlanner/)

 ### Planned Features (not yet implemented)

 * Seperate view for printing shopping lists